 What’s the difference between a carpenter and joiner?
 You need something constructed from wood and you want the right person for the job.
 But do you search for ‘carpenters’ or ‘joiners’?
 Is there any difference between a carpenter and joiner or are they different terms for the same craft?

 Carpentry and joinery can therefore be understood as different specialisms within the same craft.
-In practice, there is overlap between the two roles, with apprentices learning many of the same wood-working techniques.
+In practice, there is crossover between the two disciplines, with apprentices learning many of the same wood-working techniques.
 However, it is worth asking about a firm or craft-person’s expertise, particularly if you need specialised components.
 A joiner may make beautiful staircases but a carpenter may do a better job in fitting it in your house.
 Similarly, a carpenter may skillfully hang and balance your doors but a joiner may make superior replicas.

 How to decide.